basil-byte/SQL-Samples/README.md

 # SQL-Samples
-This is to showcase some SQL work I've done
+This is to showcase some SQL work I've done.
+Queries and results have been modified to remove sensitive information.